A GPM-based algorithm for solving regularized Wasserstein barycenter problems in some spaces of probability measures: Numerical Experiments

 We report in Table \ref{t1} our numerical results, showing the Frobenius norm of the difference between the final estimated solution of the model (\ref{eq: reformulation of penal. q Gaussian}) with $q=0.5$ and that with various given $q$ less than $1$.
 In Table \ref{t2}, the difference between the final estimated solution of the model (\ref{eq: reformulation of penal. q Gaussian}) with $q=1.25$ and that with various given $q$ greater than $1$ is reported.
-From Tables \ref{t1}-\ref{t2}, we see that the difference is increasing as $q$ goes to $1$ and the bigger the penalty parameter $\gamma$ is, the bigger the difference is.
+From Tables \ref{t1}-\ref{t2}, we see that the difference is increasing as $q$ goes to $1$ when the regularization parameter $\gamma$ is fixed and we observe that the bigger the regularization parameter $\gamma$ is, the bigger the difference is when $q$ is fixed.

-In the next experiemnt, we investigate stability properties for the model (\ref{eq: reformulation of penal. q Gaussian}).
-We perburb the given data, $A_i$ as follows:
+In the next experiment, we investigate stability properties for the model (\ref{eq: reformulation of penal. q Gaussian}).
+We perturb the given data, $A_i$ as follows:

 From Tables \ref{t3}-\ref{t4}, we can observe that $\|X_B-X_A\|_F\le 4\epsilon$, where $X_A$ is the final estimated solution of the model (\ref{eq: reformulation of penal. q Gaussian}) with data $A_i$ and $X_B$ is that with the perturbed data $B_i$, for all the cases.
-The value $\|X_B-X_A\|_F/\epsilon$ tends to reduce if the penalty parameter $\gamma$ and $q$ are getting large.
+The value $\|X_B-X_A\|_F/\epsilon$ tends to reduce if the regularization parameter $\gamma$ and $q$ are getting large.